Refinancing After Divorce: Everything You Need To Know

 Refinancing your home after a divorce can be a good option and help you and your former spouse meet your financial goals.
 Here are a few reasons you may want to refinance your mortgage after a divorce.

-Refinancing your mortgage can help remove your former spouse’s name from the home loan.
+Refinancing can help remove your former spouse’s name from the home loan.
 Your current mortgage was taken out in both of your names, so you both share an equal interest in the property.
+When you take out a new mortgage with a refinance, you can remove your ex-spouse from the loan and title.

 To Change The Mortgage Terms

-Refinancing after a divorce can help you get a home loan with more favorable mortgage terms.
-For instance, you may want to take advantage of low interest rates, pay off the mortgage sooner, or make your mortgage payments more affordable.
+Refinancing after a divorce can help you get a mortgage with more favorable loan terms.
+For instance, you may want to take advantage of low interest rates, shorten the repayment period to pay off the mortgage sooner or extend your repayment period to make your mortgage payments more affordable.

 To Access Your Home Equity